ubm-fsce/js/README.md

 # js
-this is first JS read ne file
+This is first JS read ne file!